 Journal

-In his new book ‘Why Paintings Work’, Jurriaan Benschop navigates the diverse landscape of contemporary painting.
+In ‘Why Paintings Work’ Jurriaan Benschop navigates the diverse landscape of contemporary painting.
 He introduces the work of dozens of painters and asks: Why do these paintings work?
-In what ways do they…
+In what ways do they speak to the…

 Marc Trujillo at West (+video)